 Type 1 Diabetes Research

-The UF Diabetes Institute is an international leader in investigating the natural history, prediction, and prevention of Type 1 diabetes.
+The UF Diabetes Institute is an international leader in investigating the natural history, prediction, and prevention of type 1 diabetes.
 UF researchers have discovered a way to test for insulin-dependent diabetes years before symptoms appear, and helped to lay the groundwork to project the estimated burden of the disease at a figure of approximately $15 billion annually.
-Learn more.

 Identify At Risk | T1D Prevention

-- Genetic Predisposition- Patrick Concannon, Clayton Matthews, John Driver
+- Genetic Predisposition- Patrick Concannon, Clayton Mathews, John Driver

 Our collaborative efforts aim to improve understanding of the genetic risks for the disease.
-UF researchers have identified roughly 40 chromosome regions (ie gene loci) linked to type 1 diabetes, and most are thought to involve innate immune responses; supporting the notion that genetic influences involve mechanisms which collectively contribute to aberrant immune responsiveness.
+UF researchers have identified roughly 40 chromosome regions (ie gene loci) linked to type 1 diabetes, and most are thought to involve innate immune responses; supporting the idea that genetic influences involve mechanisms which together contribute to abnormal immune responsiveness.

 Immune-system development and normal turnover of β cells might also contribute to T1D pathogenic processes.
 Understanding the dialogue between insulin-producing β-cells and immune cells may allow us to better understand early serological evidence of β-cell destruction—ie, altered aminoacids and auto antibodies that takes place during the early stages of type 1 diabetes.